These Numbers Show Favorable Signs for trivago N.V. (TRVG)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 36.90% loss in the last 1 month and extending the period to 3 months gives it a 107.69%, and is 10.45% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.62% over the week and 14.68% over the month.
+The stock witnessed a -0.24% loss in the last 1 month and extending the period to 3 months gives it a 91.16%, and is -19.88% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.77% over the week and 13.50% over the month.

 trivago N.V.
 (TRVG) Analyst Forecasts